mysociety/fixmystreet/customising/config.md

     </p>
     <p>
-      Whichever geocoder you use, check the terms of use for it &mdash; there may be restrictions on how you can use it.
-You may also need to provide an API key to use them: see
+      Whichever geocoder you use, check the terms of use for it &mdash; there may be restrictions.
+You may also need to provide an API key to use it: see
       <code><a href="#google_maps_api_key">GOOGLE_MAPS_API_KEY</a></code>
       and
       <code><a href="#bing_maps_api_key">BING_MAPS_API_KEY</a></code>.